-83. (1) A Bioprospecting Trust Fund is established into which all moneys arising from benefit-sharing agreements or material transfer agreements, and due to owners and providers of indigenous biological resources, must be paid, and from which all payments to those beneficiaries must be made.

-(2) All money paid into the bioprospecting trust fund is trust money within the meaning of section 13(1)(f)(ii) of the Public Finance Management Act.

-- (3) The Director-General- - (a) must manage the Fund in the prescribed manner; and - (b) is accountable for the money in the Fund in terms of the Public Finance Management Act.
+- 85. (1) A Bioprospecting Trust Fund is established into which all moneys arising from benefit-sharing agreements and material transfer agreements, and due to stakeholders, must be paid, and from which all payments to, or for the benefit of, stakeholders must be made. - (2) All money paid into the bioprospecting trust fund is trust money within the meaning of section 13(1)(f)(ii) of the Public Finance Management Act. - (3) The Director-General- - (a) must manage the Fund in the prescribed manner; and - (b) is accountable for the money in the Fund in terms of the Public Finance Management Act.

-PERMITS
+Exemptions

+- 86. (1) The Minister may by notice in the Gazette- - (a) declare that this Chapter does not apply to indigenous biological resources specified in the notice or to an activity relating to such indigenous biological resources; and - (b) amend or withdraw a notice referred to in paragraph (a). - (2) Before publishing a notice in terms of subsection (1) the Minister must follow a consultative process in accordance with sections 99 and 100.